Robinlovelace/spatial-microsim-book/README.md

 sudo apt-get install liblapack-dev liblapack3 libopenblas-base libopenblas-dev
 ```

-The book build also requires an up-to-date version of pandoc - install with:
+The book build also requires up-to-dates version of pandoc and
+latex, with dependencies.
+On Ubuntu, these can be installed with:

 ```
 sudo apt-get install pandoc
+sudo apt-get install texlive
+sudo apt-get install texlive-extra sudo apt-get install lmodern
 ```

 **Building the website**